Georgia Capital PLC Cancels Treasury Shares - TipRanks.com

-Georgia Capital PLC has announced the cancellation of 302,500 treasury shares as part of its share buyback and cancellation program initiated in December 2024.
-This move reduces the total number of ordinary shares in issue to 35,399,357 and the total number of voting rights to 35,361,857, potentially impacting the company’s market positioning and shareholder value.
+Georgia Capital PLC has announced the cancellation of 350,000 treasury shares as part of its ongoing share buyback and cancellation program initiated in December 2024.
+This move reduces the total number of ordinary shares in issue to 36,567,357, with 36,537,357 voting rights remaining, potentially impacting shareholder value and market perception.

 More about Georgia Capital PLC